africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Have a personal board of directors as role models and decision makers.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/have-a-personal-board-of-directors-as-role-models-and-decision-makers/","title":"Have a personal board of directors as role models and decision makers","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Have a personal board of directors as role models and decision makers/","title":"Have a personal board of directors as role models and decision makers","noteIcon":""}
 ---